sahays/serverless-analytics/step-three.md

 It's impressive to see how Parquet files reduced the size of the source data file by ~80%

 ## 3.4: Create a New Glue Crawler for the Parquet data store
 Following the steps described in Step 2, create a new crawler to create a new Glue metadata table using the following properties.
 Creating a new crawler instead of modifying the existing one makes it easier for us to configure them independently.
+You also have the option to edit the existing crawler and add another data store to it.
 ```
 Name: s6r8n6-pq (feel free to choose your name)
 IAM Role: AWSGlueServiceRole-s6r8n6 (the same IAM role that you used to create the first Crawler and the job)